runjumplabs/dreammaker_fx/tutorial/echo_basic.md

 title: Docs
 ---

-# Building a Basic Echo Effect
+# Building a Basic Echo Pedal
 ------

-Effects and synth code is coded in the Arduino IDE and coded in the C++ programming language.
-However, one doesn't have to be a programmer to use this platform.
-The coding patterns for creating various effect and synth components, wiring them together and controlling their parameters is straight forward.
+As mentioned earlier, one doesn't have to be an experienced programmer to use this platform.
+The coding patterns for creating various effect and synth components, wiring them together and controlling their parameters is pretty straight forward.

 ## Basic Arduino anatomy
 ------
+Let's start by learning the anatomy of a basic Arduino "Sketch" (aka "program" in Arduino speak).

 With the Arduino app open, go to File->New.
-You'll see a new text editor window appear with a new "sketch" (aka a program in Arduino-speak).
+You'll see a new text editor window appear with a new "sketch".
 This sketch will come pre-populated with two *functions*.
 One is called `setup()` and another is called `loop()`.

-When the sketch is downloaded to our hardware, it will run any commands in the `setup()` function first.
-And then it will run the `loop()` function indefinitely.
+When the sketch is downloaded to our hardware, it will first run any commands in the `setup()` function once.
+And then it will run the `loop()` function repeatidly.
+Each time you power up the board, it goes through the same sequence (run `setup()` once and then run `loop()` indefinitely).

 ``` C
 void setup() {